lbo462/course-notes/arm/arm.md

 > But what's a *Base Station* ?

 A base station is usually composed of two elements : the BTS (the antenna) and a **BSC** (*Base Station Controller*).
-It will be the entrypoint for your SMS.
-The SMS will be received by the BTS and treated by the BSC.
+It will be the entrypoint for your message.
+The message will be received by the BTS and treated by the BSC.

 ![](images/sms-ran.jpg)